-- 2. The Board shall normally meet twice a year alongside the regular sessions of the Council.
-The Board shall report regularly to the Council on its proceedings. - 3.
-The meetings of the Consultative Board on the World Cocoa Economy shall be open to all Members of the Organization as observers. - 4.
-The Board may also invite eminent experts or personalities of high standing in a specific field, from the public and private sectors, including appropriate non-governmental organizations, having relevant expertise in aspects of the cocoa sector, to participate in its work and meetings.
+- 5. The Board shall normally meet twice a year alongside the regular sessions of the Council.
+The Board shall report regularly to the Economics Committee and/or Council, as appropriate, on its proceedings. - 6.
+The meetings of the Consultative Board on the World Cocoa Economy shall be open to all Members of the Council as observers. - 7.
+The Board may also invite eminent experts or personalities of high standing in a specific field, from the public and private sectors, having relevant expertise in aspects of the cocoa sector, to participate in a specific meeting. - 8.
+The Board shall normally meet alongside the meetings of the ICCO Council, including when Council decides to meet in a virtual or hybrid session.